Welcome to Episode 10 of Clean Water Made Easy Podcast.

 I like to say you’re in the right place if you want to learn about well water, water treatment systems or how to improve the quality of your well water or spring water as well.

-In this episode, I am going to talk about Ultraviolet Sterilizers, a very popular device, many different kinds and somethings to think about.
+In this episode, I am going to talk about Ultraviolet Sterilizers, a very popular device, and there are many different kinds.

 Topics we’re going to go over are: How does it work?
 How does UV light disinfect to kill bacteria in the water?
 How can I know if UV is right for my particular application?